furrycatherder/gleam-ask/README.md

 [![Hex Docs](https://img.shields.io/badge/hex-docs-ffaff3)](https://hexdocs.pm/ask/)
 ![CI](https://github.com/furrycatherder/gleam-ask/actions/workflows/tests.yml/badge.svg?branch=main)

-`ask` is a Gleam library tailored for simplifying the management of equivalences and predicates.
-Equivalences allow for the comparison of two values to determine if they're equivalent, while predicates assess if a given value meets specific conditions.
+`ask` is a Gleam library tailored for simplifying the management of equivalences, orderings, and predicates.
+Equivalences allow for the comparison of two values to determine if they're equivalent, while orderings provide a systematic way to compare values in terms of their relative magnitudes or positions.
+Predicates, on the other hand, assess if a given value meets specific conditions, offering a flexible mechanism for expressing logical constraints or requirements.

 ## Overview

-`ask` provides developers with a set of functions to create, combine, and transform equivalences and predicates.
+`ask` provides developers with a set of functions to create, combine, and transform equivalences, orderings, and predicates.
 Whether you're performing basic value comparisons or intricate logical operations, `ask` furnishes the necessary tools to handle a variety of scenarios effectively.

 ## Installation